 - Make sure you have the most recent copy of your state’s information bulletin.
 These have the ability to change quickly and quietly so accessing the bulletin directly from PSI (or the test administrator) is generally the best option.

 - Make sure you have the correct reference and study material and know if you will be able to bring it into the exam.
-North Carolina did not allow you to bring in ANY material into your exam, whereas some other states allow you to mark and tab your material.
 Knowing what you will be able to do ahead of time will help you as you study.
+In the past, North Carolina did not allow you to bring in ANY material.
+But now North Carolina (as of February 2021) requires you to bring a current NEC and NFPA with you into your exam.
 Keep updated on North Carolina’s changing guidelines here.

 - Do not memorize answers to sample test questions.
 This is a murky trap that students fall into as they try and absorb too much information too fast versus understanding the process of finding the answers to the questions within the code.

 - Develop a study plan (kind of like an exercise routine) and commit to sticking to it.
 One hour each day of study will generally result in higher intellectual development (and will help you stay more mentally and emotionally grounded) than cramming in the material but ultimately, everyone has varying familiarity with the material and formal tests…so, your study plan depends on you being honest and realistic with yourself!